Wabinabi/Argos/src/esp32/as7-gamma/Off-Board Software.md

 #### Opening Trip Details Without Importing

-The trip details can be opened and viewed if there has been no import. the previous import is loaded if no new import has been found.
+The trip details can be opened and viewed if there has been no import.
+The previous import is loaded if no new import has been found.

 <a id="viewing-trip-details"></a>